timbowles/bowleslab_website/content/home/opportunities.md

 ### Current openings in the lab
 * I will be looking for 1-2 PhD students lab during the Fall 2017 application cycle, to begin Fall 2018.
 See above for details and please email me if interested!
 I will get back to you within several days.
-* **I have an open a position for a postdoc in Agricultural and Soil Ecology!** For details and to apply, go [here](https://aprecruit.berkeley.edu/apply/JPF01502).